mlawson3691/shoe-locator/README.md

     * Example input: 1
     * Example output: Nike

+* The program will add a brand to a store
+    * Example input: DSW
+    * Example output: Nike

 * The program will return all brands of a specific store
     * Example input: Foot Locker
     * Example output: brand 1, brand 2

+* The program will add a store to a brand
+    * Example input: Nike
+    * Example output: DSW

+* The program will return all stores of a specific brand
+    * Example input: Nike
+    * Example output: store 1, store 2

 ## Known Bugs ##